viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 * A [Raspberry Pi single board computer](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
 * A microSD card
 * An internet-connected computer
-* A way to connect the microSD card to the computer (e.g., microSD slot or microSD reader)
+* A way to connect the microSD card to the computer (microSD slot or microSD reader)

 {{% alert title="Note" color="note" %}}